jonathansharman/najan/src/phonology.md

 [^1]: Specifically, labial-velar

 Consonant clusters with a single point of articulation are geminated.
-For instance, a word-final {k} followed by a word-initial {g} would be pronounced
+For instance, a word-final /k/ followed by a word-initial /g/ would be pronounced
 \[kːg\] (note the lack of the usual aspiration) since both are velar.
-In contrast, the ⟨k⟩ in ⟨-k t-⟩ is aspirated since ⟨t⟩ is alveolar.
+In contrast, the /k/ in ⟨-k t-⟩ is aspirated since /t/ is alveolar.

-A plosive-fricative cluster with a single point of articulation becomes an affricate. {t} and {d}, which normally denote alveolar plosives, shift their point of articulation before dental or post-alveolar fricatives to assimilate with the fricative.
+A plosive-fricative cluster with a single point of articulation becomes an affricate. /t/ and /d/, which are normally realized as alveolar plosives, shift their point of articulation before dental or post-alveolar fricatives to assimilate with the fricative.

-The clusters {tl} and {dl} become the lateral affricates \[t͡ɬ\] and \[d͡ɮ\], respectively.
-Similarly, in some dialects, {sl} and {zl} become the lateral fricatives \[ɬ\] and \[ɮ\].
+The clusters /tl/ and /dl/ become the lateral affricates \[t͡ɬ\] and \[d͡ɮ\], respectively.
+Similarly, in some dialects, /sl/ and /zl/ become the lateral fricatives \[ɬ\] and \[ɮ\].

 <div class="caption">Vowels</div>